Wangscorp/Git-Github/README.md

 2. Open the downloaded file and install it like any other program.

 ### Mac
+1. **Install Homebrew** (a package manager for Mac):
-1. Open your Terminal app.
+   - Open your Terminal app.
-2. Copy and paste this command and press Enter: `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
+   - Copy and paste this command, then press Enter: `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
+   - Follow any on-screen prompts and wait for installation to complete.

+2. **Install Git** using Homebrew:
-3. Wait for it to finish, then type: `brew install git`
+   - In Terminal, type: `brew install git`
+   - Git is now installed!
+Check with `git --version`.

 ### Linux (Ubuntu)
 1. Open your Terminal.